 Therefore, we offer you a few tips and secrets to keep in mind while negotiating your best offer.
 These tips will help alleviate anxiety about salary negotiation.
 After all, the purpose of getting a job is to secure a good offer, a favorable package, and benefits.

-Be prepared for salary negotiation
+Be prepared for salary negotiation:

 Don't be the first to mention salary during the interview.
 Let the employer or interviewer bring it up as many times as necessary until you feel ready.

-Don't give a number during the interview
+Don't give a number during the interview:

-Do not disclose past salary
+Do not disclose past salary:

-Don't forget the value of benefits and perks when negotiating a salary
+Don't forget the value of benefits and perks when negotiating a salary:

-Do not negotiate until you have an offer in writing
+Do not negotiate until you have an offer in writing:

-Know what you need
+Know what you need:

 Each person has needs that extend beyond money.
 You can listen to advice from your friends, but in the end, you have to go to the job every day, and you have to decide if you are going to enjoy it.
 No salary survey can tell you that.
 Some people will trade money for time at home with their kids.
 Some people will trade money for the opportunity to work with VIPs.
 You need to know what you will trade money for, but be sure to be honest with yourself.
 Don't give up extra money just because you hate negotiating.

-Make your salary discussion a friendly experience
+Make your salary discussion a friendly experience:

 Be amicable when discussing salary.
 You should make the employer feel that you are on the same side and working together to find a package that would satisfy everyone's needs.

-Declining an offer
+Declining an offer:

 If you decide not to accept the offer, make sure you leave on the best of terms.
 Treat every offer seriously and graciously.
-You can never tell who you may be doing business with in the future so don't burn any bridges.
+You can never tell who you may be doing business with in the future, so don't burn any bridges.

-Employers tend to prefer those candidates who already earn a greater income.
+Employers tend to prefer candidates who already earn a higher income.
 While these candidates cost more to employ, their higher incoming salaries are assumed to reflect greater competence, initiative, and achievement.
 So, it's in your interest to pursue income increases at every legitimate opportunity.